Instagram ad targeting is the key to achieving success with your ad campaigns.

 Unlike precise Interests, Behaviors allow you to target people by purchase history, events they like, devices they use, etc.

-Note that behaviour-based targeting still falls under the Saved Audiences category.
+Note that behavior-based targeting still falls under the Saved Audiences category.

-Here are a couple of examples of the behaviours you can target:
+Here are a couple of examples of the behaviors you can target: